jperrone1/git_lab/git_cheatsheet.md

 git commit = Commit a file to the git repository.
 Make sure to add a messag in the format 'git commit <filename> -m "<message>".

+git push = Push your files from your local repository up to the GitHub repo.